 Steve Wojcik, vice president for public policy with the National Business Group on Health—a Washington, D.C., nonprofit representing large employers' perspective on national health policy issues—said Clinton plans to expand the ACA by:

 While Clinton has promised to uphold the ACA, she "has stated for the record that she would urge Congress to repeal the excise tax if she is elected president," noted Chatrane Birbal, SHRM senior advisor, government relations.
 "SHRM has long advocated for full repeal of the excise tax and applauded the two-year delay of the ACA's 40 percent excise tax on high-value, employer-sponsored health care benefits until 2020."
-The excise tax is also known as the "Cadillac tax."
+The excise tax is also known as

 "Even if an employer tries to control costs, it does not make sense to penalize plans with costs that are higher overall than inflation and the economy," Wojcik said.
 He noted that the excise tax is likely to hit plans run by unions that support Clinton, as they are "way behind in reasonable cost-sharing."